odhissm/portfolio_management/README.md

 ## Usage

 ### There are two facets to the initial version of this application -- the first is a jupyter notebook that contains our intial codebase as well as visualizations and commentary on the code.
-The second is our initial_analyses.py which is run with Streamlit that provides enhanced visualizations as well as interactivity to engage with portfolio exploration.**
+The second is our initial_analyses.py which is run with Streamlit that provides enhanced visualizations as well as interactivity to engage with portfolio exploration.
+The root directory for the application is the /portfolio_analyzer folder**

 ### Jupyter Notebook